nova-model/nova-examples/README.md

 ## Example Structure

 We use the MVVM framework for NOVA applications.
-With this in mind, each example is broken down into the following files:
+With this in mind, each example is broken down into the following sections:

-1. view.py - Sets up a Trame GUI for the example.
+1. view - Sets up a Trame GUI for the example.
-2. model.py - Sets up a Pydantic model and any business logic needed by the application.
+2. model - Sets up a Pydantic model and any business logic needed by the application.
-3. view_model.py - Sets up a view model that binds the model and view.
+3. view_model - Sets up a view model that binds the model and view.
 4. main.py - Entrypoint for the Trame GUI.